News & Blogs

 Although Oahu was not directly hit, several buildings and homes on western Oahu were damaged mainly from waves and storm tides, which reached about 1.7 to 3 feet.
 Long periods of high waves seriously eroded the southwestern coast of the island.
 Overall, Iniki caused at least several million dollars of damage and two deaths on Oahu.
 Had Iniki tracked more north-northeastward and hit Oahu directly, both the damage and death toll would have been catastrophic.
 Other islands suffered minimal damage mainly from damaging surf.

 Figure 3.
 Storm surge animation of Hurricane Iniki using NOAA's SLOSH (Sea, Lake, and Overland Surge from Hurricanes) storm surge model.
 The animation also shows the wind barbs of the hurricane.
 Wind barbs show both wind direction and speed.
 Green wind barbs represent tropical storm-force winds at 34 knots or greater.
 Red wind barbs represent hurricane-force winds at 65 knots or higher.
 Black wind barbs represent major hurricane-force winds at 100 knots or greater.

 Figure 4.
 Flying debris and bent palm trees during the brunt of Hurricane Iniki on Lihue, Kauai.
 Photo by Bruce Asato, courtesy of the Honolulu Advertiser.

 Figure 5.
-The wind damage of Iniki on Kauai.
+The wind damage after Iniki on Kauai.
 Image courtesy of Nick Galante.

 Aftermath of Iniki